 - Dancing Gnome (Sharpsburgh.
-Hop-forward brewery in a brand new taproom.
+Hop-forward brewery in a modern taproom.
+My favorite in Pittsburgh.
 While in the area, you can also check out Hitchhiker as well.)

 - Church Brew Works (Lawrenceville.
 Good beer and good food in a restored Catholic Church.
 You can almost imagine monks brewing in the back.
-While in the area, you can also hit Cinderlands Warehouse a mile east for some great IPAs, or Trace Brewing 3/4 mile east for some nice saisons and lagers).
+While in the area, you can also hit Trace Brewing 3/4 mile east for some nice saisons and lagers).